luochen1990/lazy-list/README.md

 ### why not lazy.js?

 lazy.js did almost the same thing like lazy.coffee.
 But, if you don't like the "dot dot dot..." style, if you don't want to mix things up, if you want better named and designed apis, use this one please.
-Moreover, lazy.coffee works well with ES6, and has a litte performance advantage than lazy.js.
+Moreover, this one works well with ES6.

 ### what is lazy evaluation?